back-kh/KH-FUNSD/README.md

 # KH-FUNSD
-The responsibility for the paper 'KH-FUNSD:...' lies with the authors.
-This paper is currently under review, and the documentation will be released once it is published.
+This work is currently under review for APSIPA ASC 2025.
+The dataset and full documentation will be made publicly available upon publication.